 To Work or Not to Work?

-Each family will decide on the needs of their student, but about half of all college students have at least a part-time job.
+Working while in college is a very personal decision.
+Each family will decide on the needs of their students, but about half of all college students have at least a part-time job.
 Most freshmen start without a job but then acquire one in later years, once they know how to manage their time.
 Some students must work to pay for their college, while others know that their school work is their only job.
 And some, work to supplement their spending, housing, or even their Spring Break trip (see our Spring Break blog for more information on that).

 It is an easy format and is very helpful to students.
-Another way to search jobs at USF is to go to AccessCareers@USF.
+Another working way to search for jobs at USF is to go to AccessCareers@USF.
+There is also a part-time job fair on March 28, 2019, at the Marshall Student Center from 11 am to 2 pm.

 Some popular on-campus jobs are: